top of page

 Cost: $35

 This event is limited to five participants, and registration is first come, first served.
 If you would like to attend, please email me at mckenziebossert@deeprootscounseling.org to inquire about availability and payment information.
-Receipt of payment will confirm your registration.
+Receipt of payment and completion of a participant agreement form will confirm your registration.

 Please also note that I am unable to offer a refund if you cancel your registration with less than 24 hours’ notice.